lrossin/dwiki/npcs/baltar_lazareo.md

 > He's been on a terror lately.
 Looking to stick his sword in anyone.
 # Interaction with Party
-Prahhi and (i forgot her name) prevented Baltar from getting violent on the first day of the festival.
+Prahhi and Sister Darion prevented Baltar from getting violent on the first day of the festival.